GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 #### Inspect the output

 Somewhere not far up from the bottom of the output, you should find an entry for `project_dir`.
-It will look like the following but (almost certainly) with a different hash after 'Builds'.
+It will look like the following (but with a different hash after 'Builds').

 ```
 "project_dir": "/work/sequence/cb/Builds/a632246c-5e72-4503-8ccf-9fe9726365e0",